coz-labo/coz/README.md

 A bud contains file meta data like witch template to use, where to render it, what permission to give, and so on.

-You can specify bud data by writing `.bud` file, which is actually a javascript file and could be written nodejs format.
+You can specify bud data by writing `.bud` file, which is actually a javascript file and could be written in Node.js format.

 ```Javascript
 module.exports = {